 Collaborators: Aaron Facka (PA Game Commission), Scott Smith (NY DEC), Lisa Murphy and Julie Ellis (Penn Vet), Beth Buckles and Krysten Schuler (Cornell Wildlife Health Lab), and David Needle (New Hampshire Veterinary Diagnostic Laboratory)

 Having recolonized the Adirondack Park in recent decades, moose now face a warming climate that threatens their continued persistence along their southern range margin.
 Our team is assessing the current status of the Adirondack moose population, tracking population trend, and identifying factors limiting population growth.

-Collaborators: Krysten Schuler and Angela Fuller (Cornell University), Jeremy Hurst, Jim Stickles and Sharon Tabor (NYS-DEC), Heidi Kretzer (Wildlife Conservation Society)
+Collaborators: Krysten Schuler and Angela Fuller (Cornell University), Jeremy Hurst, Jim Stickles, Steve Heerkins, and David Kramer (NYS-DEC), Heidi Kretzer (Wildlife Conservation Society)